Martin Kirchgessner

 for _ in executor.map(session.get, urls_generator()):

-Télécharger 12000 petits objets depuis S3
+pass Télécharger 12000 petits objets depuis S3

 tasks = []